 Cute in a very indie-chick kind of way, Gemma Hayes, from a village called Ballyporeen, County Tipperary, has been on the music scene in Ireland for a few years now.
 Presumably she was the inspiration behind the Counting Crows song, "Washington Square," when he sings "I wandered the highways from Dublin to Berkeley / And I heard the songbirds of Ballyporeen."

 And looking at her, it’s easy to see why Adam Duritz would feel inspired a song about her.

 4. Nadine Coyle

 Coyle famously lied on her application form for an Irish version of "American Idol," saying that she was 18 when she was in fact 16.
-She was one of the winners of the show, and got to join an all girls pop banded called Six.
+She was one of the winners of the show, and got to join a pop band called Six.
 When the truth was uncovered, she was booted out of the band – the best thing to have ever happened to her.

-Later she entered "Popstars" (a U.K. version of "American Idol") and won.
-Today she is in the band that emerged from that, Girls Aloud, which has become one of the most successful British pop bands of the decade.
+Later, she entered "Popstars" (a U.K. version of "American Idol") and won.
+She was in the band that emerged from that, Girls Aloud, which became one of the most successful British pop bands of the decade.
 (Today, Six are available for children's birthday and various other family functions.)